bgroveben/nodetest1/README.md

 Note about Jade - indentation is VERY important.

-Part 3 Step 1 - Install MongDB
+Part 3 Step 2 - Run mongod and mongo